Jorce-Li/Jorce-Li.github.io/_includes/about/en.md

 Hey, I am jorce who has just stepped into the society.
 Currently, as a Jser struggle, more than [blog] (http://jorce.top).

-Occupation is a front-end development engineer and is currently responsible for development at each educational institution.
+Occupation is a senior front-end development engineer and is currently responsible for development at Merck

 Some works and open source software projects, click stamp [Portfolio] (/portfolio), [Github] (http://github.com/jorce-li)